rdevitto86/komodo-apis/README.md

 # Komodo Future Solutions Web-Service Repo
-A collection of web services used to support the Komodo Future Solutions, LLC. customer-facing webpage
+A collection of web services used to support applications under Future Solutions, Inc.

 ## Authentication Service